A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Introduction

 \paragraph{Certifiable randomness.}

 The challenge in achieving certifiable randomness lies in using computational assumptions to establish not pseudorandomness, but rather that the output of the protocol must be (close to) statistically random.
-The goal of the protocol we sketch below is to leverage the properties of the NTCF to characterize the quantum state and measurements of the untrusted quantum device --- essentially showing that it must have a qubit initialized in state $\ket{+}$, which it measured in the standard basis, thus generating statistical randomness.
+In our analysis we leverage the properties of the NTCF to characterize the quantum state and measurements of the untrusted quantum device --- essentially showing that it must have a qubit initialized in state $\ket{+}$, which it measured in the standard basis, thus generating one bit of statistical randomness.
 This is the analogue of the use of the violation of Bell inequalities to characterize the state of the device in entanglement-based testing. \unote{}

-We first explain how to show a device that succeeds in the single round test must generate randomness.
+We first explain how to show that a device that succeeds in the qubit certification test (which we will often refer to as a single round test or single round protocol) must generate randomness.
 In the test the device must make one of two measurements: either a ``preimage'' measurement, or an ``equation'' measurement.
 We focus on a single bit of information provided by each measurement.
-The ``preimage'' measurement can be treated as a projection into one of two orthogonal subspaces corresponding to the two preimages $x,x'$ for the element $y$ that the device has returned to the verifier.
-The ``equation'' measurement can similarly be coarse-grained into a projection on one of two orthogonal subspaces, ``valid'' or ``invalid'', i.e.\ the subspace that corresponds to all measurement outcomes $d$ such that $d\cdot(x \oplus x') = 0$, or the subspace associated with outcomes $d$ such that $d\cdot(x \oplus x') = 1$.
+The ``preimage'' measurement can be treated as a projection into one of two orthogonal subspaces corresponding to the two preimages $x_0,x_1$ for the element $y$ that the device has returned to the verifier.
+The ``equation'' measurement can similarly be coarse-grained into a projection on one of two orthogonal subspaces, ``valid'' or ``invalid'', i.e.\ the subspace that corresponds to all measurement outcomes $d,c$ such that $d\cdot(x_0 + x_1) = c$, or the subspace associated with outcomes $d,c$ such that $d\cdot(x_0 + x_1) = c\oplus 1$.

 Applying Jordan's lemma, it is possible to decompose the device's Hilbert space into a direct sum of one- and two-dimensional subspaces, such that within each two-dimensional subspace the ``preimage'' and ``equation'' measurements each correspond to an orthonormal basis, such that the two bases make a certain angle with each other.
 We argue that almost all angles must be very close to $\pi/4$.
 Indeed, whenever the angles are \emph{not} near-maximally unbiased, it is possible to show that by considering the effect of performing the measurements in sequence, one can devise an ``attack'' on the NTCF of a kind that contradicts the adaptive hardcore bit property of the NTCF --- informally, the attack can simultaneously produce a valid preimage and a valid equation, with non-negligible advantage.